 Then, on a cold, dark Ice Age night, these early humans figured out fire.
 By lighting some sticks they had ignited the process of recombining wood’s carbon molecules with the air’s oxygen in a reaction that warmed and lit their cave.

 Despite the pesky smoke, humans got better and better at burning organic stuff.
-A few thousand years later, humans discovered the earth’s ancient carbon storage deposits– starting with coal.
-By unearthing and burning this black rock, they could get even more heat and light than by burning wood (but lots more pesky smoke).
+A few thousand years later, humans discovered the earth’s ancient carbon storage deposits.
+By unearthing and burning black rocks (i.e. coal), they could get even more heat and light than by burning wood (but lots more pesky smoke).

 Humans became better and better at extracting compacted carbon and turning it into energy.
-They discovered others too– like petroleum and natural gas.
+They discovered other types too– like petroleum and natural gas.
 Humans gave the stuff a name: “fossil fuels”.

 As modern countries flourished their economies began to rely more on more on the easy energy gained from burning fossil fuels.
 Factories could be built and powered and all sorts of new products made.
 As more products were consumed, more factories needed to be made.
 As more factories needed to be powered, more and more fossil fuels were extracted and refined.
 Petroleum and capital flowed while economies grew.

 However, organic compacted carbon deposits were never ideal for being ‘fossil fuels’.
 In the process of refining petroleum, there was a left over residue (5-15% depending on the crude being used) that just couldn’t be turned into fuels.
 This left over ‘naphtha’ began to accumulate as it had no where to go.

 It was soon realized, that naphtha could be used for making stuff.
 With a little chemistry it could be turn into polymers, and with a little more chemistry, polymers could be turned into all sorts of new materials with an endless variety of properties.
 Plastics were born.